Hyderabad Literary Festival: 2018 Festival

 In 2018, the festival was held at Hyderabad Public School, Begumpet from 26th through 28 January.
 On the sidelines, rock walks were also held by the Society to Save Rocks led by Frauke Quader.

 2019 Festival

 The 2019 literary festival is again being held in the premises of Hyderabad Public School, Begumpet from 25th through 27 January 2019 with China as the guest nation and Gujarati language as the one in focus with title sponsor as Karvy.
 A rockumentary by the Society to Save Rocks is also scheduled for screening on 27 January during the festival.

 2020 Festival

+In 2020, the Hyderabad Literary Festival took place from the 24th to the 26th of January.
+The event was held at Vidyaranya High School in Saifabad.